Rescission of Precautionary Boil Water Notice

-Precautionary Boil Water Notice
+Precautionary Boil Water Notice FAQs

 What is a Precautionary Boil Water Notice?

-Why must I boil my water?
+Why should I boil my water?

 Who can be affected?